Badgie/aq-bot-v2/resources/readme.txt

 ##########################################
 - armor names are no longer case sensitive
 - it is now possible to name an armor by its' set name, e.g. 'terror set' or 'neko'
+    - it is still possible to name an armor by its literal name
 - dynamic weapons are now functional

 ##########################################